-California Inhalation Reference Exposure Level (REL): California established a chronic non-cancer effect REL of 3 ug/m3 for silica (crystalline, respirable).
-A chronic REL is an airborne level of a substance at or below which no non-cancer health effects are anticipated in individuals indefinitely exposed to the substance at that level.
+California Inhalation Reference Exposure Level (REL): California established a chronic non-cancer effect REL of 3 μg for silica (crystalline, respirable).
+A chronic REL is an airborne level of a substance at or below which no non-cancer health effects are anticipated in individuals indefinitely exposed to the substance.